Tinder taps comedian Whitney Cummings to launch ‘Reactions’

 Tinder offers clear community guidelines about bad behavior, and gives users tools to both report malicious actors and swipe left after matching to quickly escape an unwanted conversation.
 That said, branding Reactions as a way for women to deal with douchebags seems a bit lackluster.

-Responding with splashing martini reaction won’t do much to stop unwanted dick pics from coming your way, and in fact might even encourage the guy to send more of them.
+Responding with splashing martini reaction won’t do much to stop unwanted messaging from coming your way, and in fact might even encourage the guy to send more.
 Because these reactions are cute, and feel flirty.
 It’s like Tinder created a way for users to wink at cat callers on the digital street.

 Tinder Reactions might make conversation easier between Tinder parties, but it doesn’t seem to fit in well with the so-called Menprovement Initiative.